john-science/python_for_scientists/classes/05_lists_and_lambdas/lecture_05.md

 # Lambda and Looping Faster

-The goal of this lecture is to show you `map`, `filter`, and `reduce`.
-But before you can use these great tools, you will have to understand a couple of things first: `lambda` and `yield`.
+The real goal of this lecture is introduce `map`, `filter`, and `reduce`.
+But before you can use these great tools, you will have to understand two things: `lambda` and `yield`.

 ## Lambda